8red10/ME_405_Term_Project/README.md

 **Figure 12.** This illustrates the schematic of the voltage regulator that converts the 12V DC supply for the motor down to a managable 6V for the servo's VDD.
 The PB3 tag identifies the pin output from the microcontroller to the servo signal wire.
+A 7805A JRC transistor was used to facilitate most of the voltage regulation.

 <img src='./src/images/voltageregulator.jpg' alt='voltage regulator' height='300'>